JulienneJulien/PWA-Text-Editor-/README.md

 ## Installation
 ***Please install locally to your working project directory.***
 - On your preferred code editor, use the command line to run `npm install`
-- The required modules will be installed and bundled in the created package-lock.json file.
+- The required modules will be installed and bundled in the created package-lock.json file..

 ## Usage